ThinkWithPbody/YifuDesignLab/docs/Projects/2024/Escape From Tarkov/index.md

 [No Grenade ESP](https://hub.sp-tarkov.com/files/file/1029-no-grenade-esp/) 🍌 (Incompatible with SAIN) [Pause](https://hub.sp-tarkov.com/files/file/1793-pause-reupload/) 🍌 (P to pause, may cause death) [Headshot Damage Redirection](https://hub.sp-tarkov.com/files/file/1809-headshot-damage-redirection-hdr/) 🍌 (We don't need that)

+## Project Fika (MPT)

+To join my Fika server, run Aki.Launcher.exe and in "Settings", change URL to `http://173.32.64.239:6969`.
+To join local server, change URL back to `http://127.0.0.1:6969`.

+> [!tip]
+> If you want to use your own profile on our server or download the one in use on our server for your local server, contact me.

 ### Default Hotkeys